 This is a great opportunity to find original gifts this holiday season.
 Exclusive products ranging from cosmetics, perfumery and illustration, to ceramics, furniture, florists and gourmet food will be available for purchase in this designer market.
 You will find more than 100 stands of art and illustration, jewellery, fashion, footwear, accessories and one of a kind Christmas presents that your loved ones will never have seen before!
 Alongside the market is a cultural programme with various workshops, exhibitions and live music as well as a dedicated family space, food trucks and gastronomic treats.

 18 & 19 December

 Madrid’s Christmas lights have been designed by a series of celebrated Spanish artists and designers, who have festooned the city with everything from chandelier-inspired light sculptures to minimalist conical Christmas trees.
 Wander the streets at your leisure, or, to get to grips with the sheer volume of sparkling lights, hop on the Naviluz open top bus.
 A relatively recent addition to Madrid’s festive circuit is the rather novel dedicated Christmas Bus, offering a high-spirited tour of the spectacular Christmas lights until 6th January.
 The 45-minute ride starts and finishes at Plaza de Colón, and takes you on a tour of Madrid’s main streets and most magical light displays.

+Scenes from the Nativity with English narration.
 More than 300 volunteers from the village of El Molar re-enact biblical scenes from the time of Jesus’ birth in a stunning historical building which provides a perfect setting.
 Tour guides take groups of visitors from scenario to scenario filling in the story and sharing anecdotes.
 There are English and French speaking guides for both days.

 Bodegas del Charcón, C/ Albariño s/n, El Molar, Madrid 28710 (buses from Plaza Castilla)